jelonmusk/face-detection/README.md

 ![](https://github.com/jelonmusk/face-detection/blob/main/output/output2.png)

 ## :clap: And it's done!
+Feel free to mail me for any doubts/query
+:email: jelonmusk@gmail.com

 ## :handshake: Contribution
 Feel free to **file a new issue** with a respective title and description on the the [Face-Mask-Detection](https://github.com/jelonmusk/face-detection/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!